SofiaNords/eurovision-quiz/README.md

         https://www.w3schools.com/csS/css3_box-sizing.asp

     -   #### Colour Scheme
         -  I extracted the colors from the image below, which features the Eurovision Song Contest.
 The text elements and body have a black background (#000000), while the ‘big-box’ background color is Hollywood Cerise (#FF01A3).
-The answer buttons are yellow (#FBC004).
+The 'answer-buttons' are yellow (#FBC004).

             <img src="assets/images/eurovision-color.jpg">